RyanFrantz/ryanfrantz.github.io/cv/index.md

 company's nationwide mission of raising the bar for patient care and simultaneously reducing total healthcare costs.

-I dive into my roles, identifying key outcomes, and prioritizing work to deliver the team's mission. **When the path is clear I'm a force multiplier; in the face of ambiguity I set a course**.
+I identify key outcomes and ruthlessly prioritize work to deliver the team's mission. **When the path is clear I'm a force multiplier; in the face of ambiguity I set a course**.
 And I create the conditions necessary to support focus, so that **we work on the right thing at the right time**.

 # Experience